-On August 11, 2014, Robin Williams was found dead in his home in Paradise Cay, California.
+On August 11, 2014, Robin Williams died in his home in Paradise Cay, California.
 The actor was discovered with a belt around his neck, and investigators later found cuts on his left wrist.
 Tragically, it was soon confirmed that Robin Williams died by suicide at the age of 63.

 Up until that point, Williams had spent nearly his whole life making people laugh.
 A talented comedian and Academy Award-winning actor, he was highly respected among his peers and cherished by his millions of fans.